theo-armour/2025/blog/2025-05-23-Writing-for-Today.md

 ## Update 2025-05-24

+The following writing was the result of my initial lok at my friend Drew's pitch deck.
+It turned into a multi-post project.
+This is the first of seven posts.

 I have not finished this post.
 It should probably never be finished.
 The issue was that I kept adding new ideas as I was writing.
 In other words, my initial idea was so loose that it kept expanding and expanding, rather than allowing me to focus and finish the post in a reasonable amount of time.

 I definitely do want to finish this effort, but I will build upon this in a bunch of future smaller posts.